rupurt/GnuCOBOL/build_windows/README.txt

               # this will create the necessary Makefiles for you
 * rename tests/atlocal to tests/atlocal_gnu
 * rename tests/atlocal_win to tests/atlocal
-* do the following commands:
-  cd extras
-  make -e
-  cd ../tests
-  make check # but cancel after generating the testsuite has completed, check
-  # for "autom4te --lang=autotest -o testsuite testsuite.at"
+* if created from a vsc-checkout or testsuite was adjusted, do the following commands: make -C tests testsuite # check for "autom4te --lang=autotest -o testsuite testsuite.at"
 * do the following commands:
   make -j2 -e checkall # or make -j2 -e check if you don't want to run the NIST
                        # testsuite; instead of -j2 you may set -j7, depending on